redkite-labs/redkitecms-docs/book/install-alphalemoncms.rst

 	 php -r "eval('?>'.file_get_contents('https://getcomposer.org/installer'));"

-Add AlphaLemon to your composer.json file
+Add RedKite CMS to your composer.json file
 -----------------------------------------

-AlphaLemon CMS requires a **Symfony 2.3** application, so download the latest Symfony2 release then open the composer.json file and add the following requirements:
+RedKite CMS requires a **Symfony 2.3** application, so download the latest Symfony2 release then open the composer.json file and add the following requirements:

 .. code-block:: text